How I Chose to Enter Birth Work

 It was a surreal and stark difference from my first birth experience.
 In the following weeks I would relive those hours thanks to photos taken by our doula and the clarity I had from a calmer more informed birth.
 In those weeks it became clear that not only was motherhood a role that had called me in my life, but helping others through their trials and tribulations was also where I needed to be.

-From being a volunteer leader in our local babywearing community, to helping women through all outcomes of pregnancy with support, compassion, and a nonjudgmental approach, I am committed to helping each and every woman feel supported through every aspect of pregnancy.
-You have the power, I am simply here to help you find it within.
+From being a volunteer leader in our local babywearing community, to helping women through all outcomes of pregnancy with support, compassion, and a nonjudgmental approach, I am committed to helping each and every birth giving person feel supported through every aspect of pregnancy.
+You have the power, I am simply here to support you on your journey to finding it within yourself.